Bodhisattva (film): Production

 San and Trisha wanted to create a story surrounding veteran actor Soumitra Chatterjee, after working with him in a film titled Sugarbaby that was shot in India earlier that year.

 Casting began when Soumitra agreed to do the role of Bodhisattva, under the direction of San Banarje.

-Actress Mishka Halim who plays Anu, was picked by Trisha from a TV series shoot.
+Actress Mishka Halim who plays Anu, was picked by San from a TV series shoot.
 It was her first feature film.
 The voice of her character was dubbed by voice actress Namita.

 It was Soumitra who asked San to play the role of Avik.

 Trisha wanted to play the role of Maya but San was not convinced that Trisha was right for the part of Maya, as she was not able to project the character he had in mind during reads.
 After the first day of shoot, San confirmed Trisha as Maya.

 The entire film was shot in Trisha's mother's house in Kolkata.

-The production did not have budget for on-location sound recordist, so the film was entirely dubbed at a sound studio in Kolkata, and synced in Houston.
+The production did not have enough budget for on-location sound recordist, so the film was entirely dubbed at a sound studio in Kolkata, and synced in Houston.

 Due to the lack of budget, the film could only hire a very small number of crew, whom they had earlier worked with in Sugarbaby.

 Being the actor, director and cinematographer of the film, during his own scenes, San had to set up the camera with a stand-in and then have his Assistant DoP Gairik or their camera assistant Surinder operate it.

 Trisha did the final sound design and mixing in Houston.

-The film changed its story several times during post-production, and found its final shape during test screening in Houston, when they returned to USA.
+The film changed its story several times during post-production, and found its final shape during test screening in Houston, when they returned to the United States.

 The film premiered in April 2010 to a full house at AMC Studio 30, as part of Worldfest Houston International film festival, which happens each year in their hometown.
 The film won a Platinum Award at the festival.